 - Checking that students have a clear understanding of the new material

 Of these dimensions, clearly explaining new content has the largest impact on subsequent results.
-However, when you attend to all the aspects of teacher clarity, your impact on your students’ results nearly doubles.
+However, when you attend to the aspects of teacher clarity collectively, your impact on your students’ results nearly doubles.